-Studies evaluating the hydrologic response to forest fires have noted that there can be increases in water yield following reductions in forest structure (Evaristo & McDonnell, 2019; Hallema, 2018; Kinoshita & Hogue, 2015).
-Similarly, studies have noted that forest treatments can impact water yield (Hibbert, 1965; Rothacher, 1970; Saksa et al., 2017).
+Studies evaluating the hydrologic response to forest fires have noted that there can be increases in water yield following reductions in forest structure (Kinoshita & Hogue, 2015; Hallema, 2018; Evaristo & McDonnell, 2019).
+Similarly, studies have noted that forest treatments can impact water yield (Hibbert, 1965; Rothacher, 1970; Rector and MacDonald, 1987; Saksa et al., 2017).
+This work will build and complement previous studies conducted in the Sierra Nevada's (Bales et al., 2011; 2015).
+For example, the SNAMP project tested the impacts of implementing strategically placed area treatments (SPLATs) at two different Sierra Nevada sites for water quality and quantity.
+The Regional Hydro-Ecologic Simulation System (RHESSys) model was calibrated and utilized, but further work is needed to incorporate fireshed scale.
+The study findings of changes in forest structure were determined by differences in LAI and overstory canopy cover can be investigated for current use within this proposed work.

+We will utilize and assess our uniquely instrumented sub-nested watersheds and to not only evaluate the cumulative impacts of treatments at the watershed scale, but also the specific impacts of varying treatments at the subwatershed scale.
 We anticipate that there will be changes in water yield however, given current climate projections, modern forest conditions, and management techniques, we are unsure how treatments will impact water yield.
-While these studies provide insight into the complex interactions between changes in land cover and water quantity and quality, new forest treatments such as strategically placed area treatments (SPLAT), which could greatly improve forest resiliency, diversity and water yield (USDA, 2011) have not been studied with relation to water yield.
+Previous works have noted that expected increases in water yields are not always observed in practice (Ziemer, 1986).
+This is congruent with current studies that show that treatments in Mediterranean climates can have negligent or even negative impacts on water yield when climatic influences are accounted for (Tague et al., 2019, Kurzweil et al., 2019).
+While these studies provide insight into the complex interactions between changes in land cover and water quantity and quality, new forest treatments such as SPLAT, which could greatly improve forest resiliency, diversity and water yield (USDA, 2011) have not been studied with relation to water yield.